The Reading Radio Club Official Web Site

 The Reading Radio Club holds its monthly general membership meetings on the second Friday at 8 p.m. at the Berks County Agricultural Center on County Welfare Road in Bern Township, north of Reading, PA.

 An On-The-Air Net is held on the Fridays that we donít have an actual meeting, on the club repeater at 8 p.m. on the frequency of 146.910.
-During our Friday net, the required CTCSS tone of 131.8Hz is not needed so feel free to resurrect any older crystal controlled radios that you may still have.
+During our Friday net, the CTCSS tone of 131.8Hz is needed.
 After the Amateur Radio News is broadcast, Net control will announce any new activities of interest and then any birthdays followed by roll call from a list of check-ins made during the last ten weeks.
 Feel free to listen in and then to join in at the end of roll call when the net control operator asks for any new check-ins.

 Email questions to email@example.com